-Figure 51: Sample types being monitored by the WQMP
+Figure 51: Sam ple types s beina monitored by the WQMP i iguio e ii euiii , ~~g

 Water Pollution Control

 Water pollution control includes monitoring of Waste Water Treatment Works, streams and rivers, water bodies and borehole monitoring.
 These all are influenced by industrial waste, pump stationand sewer overflows and non-compliances of industry and WSP's to national effluent standards.
 The following are some of the elements indicative of pollution: